-Reporting to the Board of Directors are the Music Director, Concert Master, Executive Director, Music Librarian, Publicity Director and Personnel Manager.
+Reporting to the Board of Directors are the Executive Director, Music Director, Concertmaster, Music Librarian, Personnel Manager, Production Managers and Publicity Director.

-The orchestra is lucky to have Nancy Birth (violin) as its music librarian.
-She works with Marlene to ensure the correct music is ordered or rented, and once the music has arrived she distributes it to the musicians, collects it at the end of the performance and returns the music as needed.
+The orchestra is lucky to have Ann Zettervall as its music librarian.
+She works with each guest conductor to ensure the correct music is ordered or rented, and once the music has arrived she distributes it to the musicians, collects it at the end of the performance and returns the music as needed.
 Parts are cleaned up, marked with correct numberings, recorded, collected, counted, and finally returned exactly as they were received.
-Nancy also maintains a cataloged library of music and concert programs for the orchestra.
+Ann also maintains a cataloged library of music and concert programs for the orchestra.

 Every organization needs a people manager – someone who gives them all the necessary information, tells them where to be and when, and makes sure everyone follows the rules.
-WSO’s personnel manager, Courtney Semke (viola), covers all these tasks.
-More precisely, she distributes rehearsal and concert schedules, maintains a full roster of regular and auxiliary members, schedules auditions, oversees rehearsal and concert stage set up, coordinates with national music organizations and the local musicians union, and makes sure that everyone is in the right seat at the right time playing the right music.
+WSO’s personnel manager, Eric Davidson covers all these tasks.
+More precisely, he distributes rehearsal and concert schedules, maintains a full roster of regular and auxiliary members, schedules auditions, oversees rehearsal and concert stage set up, coordinates with national music organizations and the local musicians union, and makes sure that everyone is in the right seat at the right time playing the right music.